6 Timeless Documentaries about the Beautiful Game

 Football, the beautiful game.
-A compelling mix of sublime and also sub-par skill played out in a 90 minute pitch based drama, that when great, competes with any blockbuster movie or great spectacle the world has to offer.
-But the drama isn’t just contained to the field of play, as behind the scenes there’s often boardroom bust ups and bad behaviour that’s makes for amazing viewing, if we’re allowed to watch of course.
+A compelling mix of sublime and also sub-par skill played out in a 90-minute pitch based drama, that when great, competes with any blockbuster movie or great spectacle the world has to offer.
+But the drama isn’t just confined to the field of play, as behind the scenes, there’s often boardroom bust-ups and bad behaviour that’s makes for amazing viewing if we’re allowed to watch of course.

-Luckily for us there have been some great documentaries that offer up a fascinating window into the footballing world on and off the pitch.
-Here The MALESTROM brings you six brilliant football documentaries that you may never have heard of, but you’ll want to watch as soon as possible now you have.
+Luckily for us, there have been some great documentaries that offer up a fascinating window into the footballing world on and off the pitch.
+Here The MALESTROM brings you six brilliant football documentaries about the beautiful game that you may never have heard of, but you’ll want to watch as soon as possible now you have.

 The Four Year Plan

 A documentary that says so much about the state of the modern game and the role of billionaire owners and their dabbles with the money-spinning world of top tier English football.

 A consortium headed up by Italian businessman Flavio Briatore and pocket-sized F1 supremo Bernie Ecclestone took control of a beleaguered Queens Park Rangers with the ultimate goal of reaching the Premier League within four years.
 This documentary offers a fascinating insight into the consequences of when rich entitled owners collide with old school football brains.